 - The time it took a web page to load

-The importance of a site could be calculated for a particular browsing session to come up with a “local importance value” for that site and pages on the site.
+The importance of a site could be calculated for a particular web browsing history session to come up with a “local importance value” for that site and pages on the site.
 Those visits and importance values could be aggregated for all visitors to that page.

-I’ve seen some suggestions that web browsing data information might be limited in use to search engines because there are possibly ways that people might attempt to manipulate this kind of user-based data, such as by using automated programs such as botnets or by hiring people to click on links and visit pages through a system such as Amazon’s Mechanical Turk.
+I’ve seen some suggestions that web browsing data information might be limited in use to search engines because there are possible ways that people might attempt to manipulate this kind of user-based data, such as by using automated programs such as botnets or by hiring people to click on links and visit pages through a system such as Amazon’s Mechanical Turk.

-If search engines do start giving browsing history information more value as a signal to rank web pages, then what does that mean for site owners?
+If search engines do start giving web browsing history information more value as a signal to rank web pages, then what does that mean for site owners?
 Quite possibly, one way to get pages to rank higher in search results is to create better experiences for visitors to those pages that have people spending time on the pages, bookmarking them, and returning to them.